dvorka/hstr/README.md

 DESCRIPTION
 -----------
+Are you looking for a command that you used recently?
+Do you want to  avoid to need to write long commands over and over again despite the fact you used them recently?
+Are you looking for a tool that would allow you to sustain your favorite commands?

-A command line utility that brings improved BASH command completion from the history.
+HSTR is a command line utility that brings improved BASH command completion from the history.
 It aims to make completion easier and more efficient than `Ctrl-r`.